fluid-music/fluid-music/docs/about.md

   - deploy on a server or in mobile app
   - do experimental sound design
 - Not useful if you need:
-  - precise timeline-based editing/composing on a timeline (while Csound is built on the concept of a text based "score," it is very clumsy to work with when compared with a DAW)
+  - precise timeline-based editing/composing on a timeline (while CSound is built on the concept of a text based "score," it is very clumsy to work with when compared with a DAW)
   - support for pro quality plugins
   - precise audio editing support
   - DAW integration

+**Code based languages like Sonic Pi and TidalCycles**
+- Useful when you want to write code as a live musical performance
+- Not useful if you want to compose on a timeline

 **Music21 (symbolic music notation library)**
 - Useful for computational score analysis